Alonzo Delano

 Alonzo Delano (July 2, 1806 - September 8, 1874), who went by the pen name "Old Block", was an American humorist, pioneer town city father, and a California Gold Rush Forty-niner.
 Delano's sketches of gold rush camp life rivaled Bret Harte and Mark Twain in popularity.

 Early life

 Delano was born in Aurora, New York.
 His father, Dr. Frederick Delano, a physician, was an early settler of the town.
 Delano had ten siblings.
 The family descended from French Huguenots.
 His great-great-grandfather, Phillipe de la Noye, was also the great-great-great-great-grandfather of U.S. President Franklin Delano Roosevelt.

-He left school when he was young, and started working at age fifteen.
-His work as an itinerant merchant took him to frontier communities in Ohio and Indiana.
-By 1848, Delano had relocated his family to Ottawa, Illinois where he worked as a merchant selling bank stocks, flour, lard, silk, and whiskey, while becoming a well-respected community leader.
-He became ill that year with consumption, and following his physician's orders for a change of residence and more exertion, Delano decided to head west to California.
-Before departing, he made arrangements to send correspondence to the publishers of two newspapers, the Ottawa Free Trader and True Delta in New Orleans.
-At the age of 42, and being sick, he shipped his belongings, including cattle, to join the Dayton Company of travelers in St. Joseph, Missouri, the rendezvous point.
-His first week traveling was spent delirious with fever.
-He did not see his family again for six years.